cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 ## Parameters

-table_name
+**`table_name`**

-:   The name (optionally schema-qualified) of an existing table.
+The name (optionally schema-qualified) of an existing table.

-column_name
+**`column_name`**

-:   An optional list of columns to be copied.
+An optional list of columns to be copied.
 If no column list is specified, all columns of the table will be copied.

 :   When copying in text format, the default, a row of data in a column of type `bytea` can be up to 256MB.

-query
+**`query`**

-:   A `SELECT` or `VALUES` command whose results are to be copied.
+A `SELECT` or `VALUES` command whose results are to be copied.
 Note that parentheses are required around the query.

-filename
+**`filename`**

-:   The path name of the input or output file.
+The path name of the input or output file.
 An input file name can be an absolute or relative path, but an output file name must be an absolute path.
 Windows users might need to use an `E''` string and double any backslashes used in the path name.

 PROGRAM 'command'
 :   Specify a command to run.
 In `COPY FROM`, the input is read from standard output of the command, and in `COPY TO`, the output is written to the standard input of the command.
 The command must be specified from the viewpoint of the Cloudberry Database coordinator host system, and must be executable by the Cloudberry Database administrator user (`gpadmin`).